tonysm/jigsaw.tonysm.com/source/_posts/2021-05-09-double-dispatch.md

 });
 ```

 OK, how can we get that one working?
-The answer is: double dispatch.
+The answer is: Double Dispatch.
 The pattern states the following:

 > Send a message to the argument.
 Append the class name of the receiver to the selector.
 Pass the receiver as an argument.
 (Kent Beck in "Smalltalk Best Practice Patterns", pg.
 56)